 - 2 cups shredded cheddar cheese

-- 24 ounces frozen diced hash browns (cubed or diced, not shredded), thawed
+- 24 ounces frozen hash browns cubed or diced (not shredded), thawed

 For the crunchy topping: